 Anglican Episcopal House of Studies

 The Anglican Episcopal House of Studies (AEHS) at Duke Divinity School is a community of students, faculty, and staff dedicated to nurturing and preparing Episcopalians and other Anglicans for future service to the church.

 The Asian House of Studies at Duke Divinity School supports Asian and Asian-American students at the school; cultivates a network of Asian and Asian-American students, alumni, church leaders, and ecclesial bodies; and promotes and provides resources for Asian theological studies.

 The Baptist House of Studies prepares students for Baptist ministry through theological education and participation in a supportive community as they are being formed for Christian ministry at the Divinity School.

 Black Church Studies leads the Divinity School in the great work of strengthening the body of Christ through critical reflection, dialogue, and practice that is propelled by the prophetic witness of global Black Church traditions.

 Hispanic House of Studies

-The Hispanic House of Studies works to support and strengthen ministries to and with Hispanics and Latinos.
-It also works with The Duke Endowment and the North Carolina and Western North Carolina Conferences of the United Methodist Church.
+The Hispanic House of Studies works to support and strengthen ministries to and with Hispanics and Latinx communities and congregations.

 Methodist House provides opportunities for United Methodist and other Pan-Methodist students (AME, AMEZ, CME, Nazarene, Free Methodist, and Wesleyan) to gather for fellowship and formation.